 Most modern Apple devices are encrypted by default.
 For android, all Pixel phones, the Nexus 6P, Nexus 5x, Nexus 6, and Nexus 9 have encryption enabled by default.
 For other android smartphones, I would recommend following the steps in this post if you wish to enable encryption.

 Encrypting a PC, laptop, external hard drive, or usb stick is slightly more advanced.
 You will need to download a free and open source application called VeraCrypt.
 It's fairly straightforward to use.
 I'm not going to go through how to use it because the Internet is already full of information on that.

 Encrypted Messaging and Email

 Another way to protect your digital privacy is to use an end-to-end encrypted messaging app like Signal for your messaging needs.
+Keybase is also a really good encrypted messenger that also contains encrypted file sharing and git repositories.
 Encrypted email, like ProtonMail, like similar to encrypted messaging offered by Signal.
 By being end-to-end encrypted, only you and the recipient that you are communicating with will be able to read your conversation.